viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 > We should separate data schema from data representation.

-The purpose of this article is to to explain the rationale behind this data validation approach.
+The purpose of this article is to explain the rationale behind this data validation approach.

 This article is made of 4 parts: